costassarris/CV/CV.md

 This is the common theme running through all my endeavours and I believe it is my greatest strength.

 - Makers Academy was all about using the tools, techniques and technologies we learnt to solve problems both individually, in pairs and in groups.
-- Poker demanded my full attention and ability to solve problems on the spot, quickly and effectively under pressure. ([My results](http://s24.postimg.org/oes0wedmd/Screen_Shot_2015_04_20_at_17_09_45.png))
+- Poker demanded my full attention and ability to solve problems on the spot, quickly and effectively under pressure.
-- Starting a [business](http://info4837.wix.com/mad-grads) required me to always be creative in coming up with solutions to the endless stream of problems.
+- Starting a business required me to always be creative in coming up with solutions to the endless stream of problems.

 ## Education